A Saint Who Levels Up Through Necromancy

 It won’t be easy to craft, though.

-I’d have to pour spirit-power into the bones, the muscle, the scales, and carve each and every formula in.
+The reagents alone for crafting an Eldritch Dragon would run to billions, at a rough estimate.
+He would have to pour spirit-power into the bones, the muscle, and the scales, carving each and every formula in by hand.

 It doesn’t have to be a dragon’s soul.

-Strictly speaking, a Draconian isn’t a perfect “dragon” either.Half-human, half-dragon.
-Since half of it bears human traits, you just have to breathe in a soul strong enough to bear a dragon-race body.
+Strictly speaking, a Draconian was not a perfect “dragon” to begin with: half-human, half-dragon.
+Since half of it carried human traits, he only had to breathe in a soul strong enough to bear a dragon-race body.

 And I happen to have just the right fellow for that.